junxit/us-congress-bills-117/bill.md

   > ## § 313.
 High intensity laser research initiative
   >
   > - **(a)** *In general* The Director shall establish a high intensity laser research initiative consistent with the recommendations of the National Academies report, “Opportunities in Intense Ultrafast Lasers: Reaching for the Brightest Light”, and the report from the Brightest Light Initiative workshop on “The Future of Intense Ultrafast Lasers in the U.S.”.
 This initiative should include research and development of petawatt-scale and of high average power laser technologies necessary for future facility needs in discovery science and to advance energy technologies, as well as support for a user network of academic and national laboratory high intensity laser facilities.
-  > - **(b)** *Leverage* The Director shall also leverage new laser technologies for more compact, less complex, and low-cost accelerator systems needed for science applications.
+  > - **(b)** *Leverage* The Director shall leverage new laser technologies for more compact, less complex, and low-cost accelerator systems needed for science applications.
   > - **(c)** *Coordination* The Director shall coordinate this initiative among all relevant programs within the Office of Science, and the Under Secretary for Science shall coordinate this initiative with other relevant programs within the Department as well as within other Federal agencies.
-  > - **(d)** *Authorization of appropriations* Out of funds authorized to be appropriated for the Office of Science there are authorized to be appropriated to the Secretary to carry out the activities described in this subsection—
+  > - **(d)** *Authorization of appropriations* Out of funds authorized to be appropriated for the Office of Science there are authorized to be appropriated to the Secretary to carry out the activities described in this section—
   >   - **(1)** $50,000,000 for fiscal year 2022;
   >   - **(2)** $100,000,000 for fiscal year 2023;
   >   - **(3)** $150,000,000 for fiscal year 2024;